patrick-llgc/Learning-Deep-Learning/paper_notes/lifelong_feature_mapping_google.md

 In summary, any observation existence boosts the existence confidence, any observation of absence degrades existence conf, and lack of observation decays existence conf.

+This method has a good formulation but seems to be a bit heavy and does not allow large scale application.
+See [Keep HD map updated](keep_hd_maps_updated_bmw.md).

 #### Key ideas
 - Feature based mapping views the world as a collection of features (lines, planes, objects, or other visual interest points).
 Mapping is then identify and estimate their state (position, orientation, color).
 	- In semi-static mapping we have to both add new features to the map and remove existing features from the map.